nodezoo/nodezoo-updater/README.md

 - __Sponsor:__ [nearForm][]
 - __Lead:__ [Richard Rodger][Lead]

-Nodezoo.com micro-service handling npm data..
+Nodezoo.com micro-service handling npm data.
 Please see the [main repo][] for more details.

 ## Install
 1. Clone this repo into a root _/nodezoo_ folder.